ulfschneider/breakdown/README.md

 ## How to use

-To pull JIRA data into your Atom editor, create a file with a `.bkdn` filetype, e.g. `myjira.bkdn`.
-The file must start with your configuration and at least contain the following first four lines:
+To pull JIRA data into your Atom editor or push new issues from Atom to JIRA, create a file with a `.bkdn` filetype, e.g. `myjira.bkdn`.
+The file must start with your configuration and at least contain the following first five lines:

 ```
 breakdown
 url: http://address.of.your.jira
+project: the key of the JIRA project you want to create new issues in
 query: any JIRA JQL query to select your download dataset
 ---
 ```